aabenoja/Cake.Parallel/README.md

 directory that you may have to create, unless you have configured otherwise.
 Your cake build should recognize the module and run it instead.

+Please ensure all your tasks have the correct `IsDependent()` chains.
+This ensures when the parallelizer goes through the dependency graph the correct tasks are scheduled.

 ## Compatibility
-This project has been built with `Cake.Core v0.15.0`.
-If you find your build is throwing exceptions around methods not being implemented please check what version of `Cake.Core` you've pulled down during your build.
+This project has been built with `Cake v0.15.0`.
+If you find your build is throwing exceptions around methods not being implemented please check what version of `Cake` you've pulled down during your build.

-## Caveats
-This module heavily relies on your task dependencies to correctly form the graph.
-Please ensure all your tasks have all their necessary `IsDependentOn()` calls.